 Shopping Experience consists of these dimensions:

-- quality and emotion of product presentation and theproduct range
+- emotion of product presentation and theproduct range

 - leading through the product range and design the Product Journey

 - quality and interactivity of services (for e.g. advice, after-sales service, payment options, delivery time, etc.)